Who is Credit Bureau Associates?

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

 Remove Credit Bureau Associates From Your Credit Report Today!

-Lexington Law specializes in disputing CBA collection accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing Credit Bureau Associates collection accounts.
+They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.